annettebalmes/annettebalmes.github.io/_posts/2023-12-01-multispectral_analysis.md

 Visualize and quantify differences in vegetation health by neighborhood in Seattle, WA.

 ## Data Choice
 As I grew up in Colorado, I always expexted nature to look a little brown in hue.
 The outdoors in CO are beautiful, but anyone who has visited can tell you that for the most part it is brown.
-Of course, there is greenery, but it took me moving to Seattle to understand just how brown Colorado was.
+Of course, there is greenery, but it took me moving to Seattle in 2019 to understand just how brown Colorado was.

 Seattle's nickname is Emerald City for a reason.
 I lived there for a few years and I remember looking out the window of first apartment in the 'Westlake' neighborhood and realizing just how green Seattle was.
 Even in a major city, there was still vast amounts of greenery, that were true greens.